This is a writeup for the retired Hack The Box Shocker machine.

 LXC

-Since we can’t connect to the internet directly from the machine, we have to host it ourselves and serve it using a Python HTTP server.
+Connecting to the internet directly from the machine is impossible.
+You have to host the required LXC container image yourself and serve it using a Python HTTP server.

-First, we download the latest Alpine Linux images from https://images.lxd.canonical.com:
+First, download the latest Alpine Linux images from https://images.lxd.canonical.com:

 wget --directory-prefix=machines/shocker/alpine \